 Kay F. Johnson

-Chief Executive Officer, Founder, Co-Owner, Superintendent, Elementary Teacher: Primary Reading, Advanced Math and Science, Band/Guitars; Elementary and Secondary Art Teacher
+Chief Executive Officer, Founder, Co-Owner, Superintendent, 1st Grade Homeroom Teacher: Reading, Advanced Math and Science, Band/Guitars; Elementary and Secondary Art Teacher

 Kay Johnson was the superintendent, principal, and a teacher (all at the same time!) at Flower Mound Elementary for 30 years.
 She holds degrees in Art, Music, and Elementary Administration with a concentration in Curriculum, and has many hours of post graduate work in curriculum from the University of Oklahoma.
 She is certified in K-8 education with special endorsements in music, art, language arts, and social sciences.
 Mrs. Johnson also holds an Oklahoma Elementary Principal’s certificate and an Oklahoma Elementary Superintendent’s Certificate.